Valorant Agent Guide: Omen

 Omens Ability Guide: Paranoia

 Omen’s second basic ability is Paranoia (Standard Q).
 You use it to fire a shadow projectile that blinds enemies you hit.
-You can use Paranoia through walls, which makes the ability perfect for corners or rushing a site.
+You can use Paranoia through walls, which makes the ability perfect for defending corners or rushing a site.
 Enemies that are blinded will either have to shoot and pray or retreat – good for you in both cases!

 Agents affected by paranoia will have a visual indicator on their head, so you’ll know exactly if you’ve hit.